MathieuNls/bianca/bianca.md

 - Software Analytics
 - Software Metrics
 - Risky Software Commits
-- Software Prediction
+- Bug Prediction
 - Clone Detection
+- Software Maintenance
 ---

 # Introduction

-Software maintenance activities such as debugging or feature enhancement are known to be challenging and costly [@Pressman2005].
+Software maintenance activities such as debugging and feature enhancement are known to be challenging and costly [@Pressman2005].
 Studies have shown that the cost of software maintenance can reach up to 70\% of the overall cost of the software development life cycle [@HealthSocial2002].
 Much of this is attributable to several factors including the increase in software complexity, the lack of traceability between the various artifacts of the software development process, the lack of proper documentation,  and the unavailability of the original developers of the systems.